Kwangsa19/Python-Decryption/README.md

 ![chrome_bw7VlFywwm](https://github.com/Kwangsa19/Python-Encryption-Decryption/assets/135963482/03dbb56c-a862-4e79-a6f4-a3f60b2c35c2)

-* The code can be found on Jupyter notebook titled "Decrypt - Reverse".
+* The code can be found on Jupyter notebook titled "Decrypt - Reverse" in `Decrypt` folder.

 ## 3. Decryption - Caesar
 * Decrypt the Caesar cipher with Python